Xilinx/FPGA_as_a_Service/README.md

 ## Prerequisites
 * All FPGAs have the DSA(shell) flashed already.
-* Xilinx FPGA device drivers installed through XRT on each node of the cluster where there are FPGA(s) inserted (drivers installed through xbinst would not work)
+* XRT(version is no older than 2018.3) installed on all worker nodes where there are FPGA(s) inserted
 * Container runtime in k8s is docker
-* k8s version = 1.12 (all tests have been running with this version.
+* k8s version >= 1.12 (all tests have been running with version 1.12.
 Old version may or may not work)

 ## Quick start
 Assume you have a running k8s cluster already.